phemorah-portfolio/newsletter/README.md

     php artisan config:cache
     php artisan config:clear

-    - Run a "php artisan queue:work" command in the project terminal to send the queued/scheduled posts in background.
+    - Finally, you can run a "php artisan queue:work" command in the project terminal to send all queued/scheduled posts in background.